 Atypical depression usually comes with increased appetite.
 If the atypical depression goes on long enough, the result is usually a weight gain of at least 5 pounds.

 Women with PMS and atypical depression not only have increased appetites, but they also tend to prefer carbohydrates and sweets like chocolates during the premenstrual phase.
 This may be their body's way of self-medicating to relieve the symptoms of PMS and depression temporarily.

 Often, people with atypical depression also have other mental conditions.
 These conditions influence the way people are affected by atypical depression.
 Their other conditions may also contribute to the depression, making it harder for them to overcome it and move on to better mental health.

 Anxiety disorders are often associated with atypical depression.
 Thirty percent of people with social phobia have atypical depression.
 Thirty percent of people with obsessive-compulsive disorder have it.
 Sixty-four percent of people with panic disorder also have atypical depression.

 Clinicians often notice that people with bipolar disorder are more prone to having atypical depression, but little scientific research has been done to establish the exact prevalence.
-All that can be said at this point is that people with bipolar disorder have atypical symptoms during the depressed phase slightly more often than people with unipolar depression do.
+At this point, all that can be said is that people with bipolar disorder have atypical symptoms during the depressed phase slightly more often than people with unipolar depression do.